codeFliers/JAVA-EE/README.md

 (<a href="https://github.com/codeFliers/JAVA-EE/tree/main/Session%20url%20rewrite%20example">example here</a>)

 **Filter**

-A filter catch up the HTTP Requests which it is interest in to do a "filter" action, pre-treatment before the resource access or after the servlet treatment.
+A filter catch up the HTTP Requests which it is interest in to do a "filter" action.
+It can happen as a pre-treatment before the resource access or after the servlet treatment.
-It is possible to use one or more filter and associate them to certain servlets.
+It is possible to use one or more filters and associate them to certain servlets.
 First, the filter is initiate (Filter.init) and eventually destroy (Filter.destroy).
 The treatment of the filter itself go by the function "doFilter()".
-This, once treated will start an other "doFilder()" on the previous method param "FilterChain chain" , so it can call the next filter or the direct access to the resource if there is no more.
+This, once treated will start an other "doFilder()" on the previous method param "FilterChain chain" , so it can call the next filter or have a direct access to the resource if there is no more filter.
 A filter can be declared by a descriptor or an annotation.
-For this last one, there is no garantee of the treatment order.
+For the last one, there is no garantee of the treatment order and a descriptor must be use.